piolipski/simple-university-project/README.md

-A very simple university project which helped me pass the one of the classes.
+A very simple university project which helped me pass one of the classes.